Concentration of Cumulative Reward in Markov Decision Processes: Main Results for the Average Reward Setup

 \begin{corollary} If $\mathcal{M}$ is recurrent, unichain, communicating, or weakly communicating, then every optimal policy $\pi^{*} \in \Pi^{*}$ satisfies asymptotic concentration rates in \eqref{eq:lln}--\eqref{eq:lil} and non-asymptotic concentration rates in \eqref{eq:clt_finite}--\eqref{eq:lil_finite}.
 (Prop.~\ref{prop:unichain_communicating} shows that there exists at least one such policy.) \end{corollary} \begin{proof} By Prop.~\ref{prop:unichain_communicating}, for any model $\mathcal{M}$ which is recurrent, unichain, communicating, or weakly communicating, there exists an optimal policy $\pi^{*}$ belonging to $\Pi_{\AC}$.
 As a result, by Corollary~\ref{cor:asymptotic_optimal}, the asymptotic concentration rates in \eqref{eq:lln}--\eqref{eq:lil} hold for every optimal policy $\pi^{*} \in \Pi_{\AC}$.
 Furthermore, by Corollary~\ref{cor:non_asymptotic_optimal}, the non-asymptotic concentration rates in \eqref{eq:clt_finite}--\eqref{eq:lil_finite} hold for every optimal policy $\pi^{*} \in \Pi_{\AC}$. \end{proof}

 In Theorem~\ref{thm:finite_return_meta}, the upper-bounds are established in terms of $K^{\pi}$ and $H^{\pi}$.
 To compute $K^{\pi}$ and $H^{\pi}$, one must solve the corresponding \eqref{eq:AOE} equation.
-As a result, these bounds are policy-dependent upper-bounds.
-At the cost of loosening these bounds, we derive policy-independent upper-bounds.
-These bounds are in terms of the diameter of the MDP $D$ and the maximum reward $R_{\max}$.
+At the cost of loosening these bounds, we derive upper-bounds which are in terms of the diameter of the policy $D^{\pi}$ and the maximum reward $R_{\max}$.
+As a result, these upper-bounds only depend on the properties of the Markov chain induced by $\pi$ and $R_{\max}$.

 \begin{corollary} Suppose $\mathcal{M}$ is communicating.
 For any policy $\pi \in \Pi_{\AC}$, following upper-bounds hold: \begin{enumerate} \item For any $\delta \in (0,1)$, with probability at least $1-\delta$, we have